jujumilk3/jujumilk3/README.md

 Hi, I'm a backend programmer who mainly uses Python.

 To provide stable services and [to become a good programmer](https://github.com/jujumilk3/to-become-a-better-programmer),
 I always study CS, OS, backend development, and software infrastructure.

+And I also like to write on various topics.
+You can read that posts by visiting my blog.

+Thank you.

 ---------